André Liohn: Theater

 In 2014, Lelo Filho – actor, producer, director, author and one of the founders of Cia Baiana de Patifaria – challenged himself to set up the project Fora da Ordem, winner of the 2013 Myriam Muniz Award from FUNARTE, inspired by a homonymous song by Caetano Veloso.
-The play addresses themes such as; dictatorship, racism, homophobia, violence, holy wars, and social intolerance.
+The play address's themes such as; dictatorship, racism, homophobia, violence, holy wars, and social intolerance.

-Lelo Filho was inspired by André Liohn's life story to create the character Pedrinho, a documentary filmmaker, father of two, who lives in Norway from where he leaves to cover historical events around the world.
+Lelo Filho was inspired by André Liohn's life story to create the character Pedrinho, a documentary filmmaker, and father of two who lives in Norway from where he leaves to cover historical events around the world.

 "I found out that the same day is celebrated Theater Artist Day and World Photography Day.
 So I couldn't help but remember the importance of André Liohn, an incredible friend and photographer, who so inspired me to create Pedrinho, a character in FORA DA ORDER, which for me means 'redemption', the desire and optimism that Brazil can "hit the arrow, the path and get there."
 Not only André's work inspired me a lot, but every conversation we had about all the struggles and wars waged in the world in the name of freedom and against tyranny André supplied me with links to reports, documentaries about the Arab Spring that he covered as a photojournalist until he won the Robert Cappa Medal, the most important prize in photojournalism in the world and, to my astonishment and joy, I saw him on Jornal da Globo receiving the award in NY, wearing a tuxedo and his war boots.
 The characters Lyah and Marcos, in the show, represent André's two sons: Lyah and Anton. real war scene they project those on the movie screen of the set is also his, who was hit while covering that clash between civilians and the Islamic State in Libya.
 Thank you, my friend.
 It has been a beautiful encounter between Theater and Photography.
 Long live our friendship."

-Political Views
+Political views

 André Liohn is an anarchist who follows the Mutualism (economic theory) political and economic theory originated from the writings of philosopher Pierre-Joseph Proudhon.